bast/talk-practical-software-licensing/uit.md

 ---

-## Outline of this short talk

-- Lack of guidelines

-- Comparing licenses for data and software

-- What do other universities recommend?

-- What should we recommend?

-- Suggestion for a way forward

----

 ## Problem

 - Open science without software licensing is not useful: reuse is then not possible or unclear at best

-- UiT seems to lack guidelines about software licensing
+- UiT seems to lack **practical** guidelines about software licensing

 - The existing guidelines are not easy to find
   - https://en.uit.no/research/innovation/art?p_document_id=754152